What Is Water Treatment?

 - Table 6 bacteriological quality

-The summary of some of the crucial parameters are as follows-
+The summary of some of the crucial parameters is as follows-

 |Sr. No.||Parameter||Acceptable Limit||Permissible Limit (if an alternate water source is unavailable)|